mgrcar/EmotivSdk/README.md

 Here is the repository to download the latest Emotiv SDK Community Edition, along with code examples and other development tools.
 * Supports EPOC (over Emotiv USB dongle)
 * Supports Insight and EPOC+ (over BTLE and Emotiv USB dongle)
-* Supports Win32/64, Mac, Android, iOS
+* Supports Win32/64, Mac, Linux, Android, iOS

 If you have questions or have knowledge to share, please visit our [forum](https://emotiv.com/forum/) which is the hub for our developer community.